We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Add the capers, which are optional, but very tasty.

-Cut up the feta into 8 triangles and place on top of salad.
+Cut up the feta into 8 triangles and place on top.
 Sprinkle on the minced garlic and drizzle more olive oil on top of the feta.

 Garnish with a light sprinkle of oregano, making sure the feta gets some.